Divorce

 Are many clients aware that a solicitor and financial planner can work together?

-MF: The majority of clients are not aware of the range of options available to them and because of this, most of them fear the worst.
-They come in thinking ‘it’s going to be my solicitor against theirs’ and it’s very much an acrimonious view that they have.
-Many of them are relieved to hear that there are alternatives available.
+Marika Franceschi: The majority of clients are not aware of the range of options available to them and because of this, most of them fear the worst.
+Many expect a battle and are relieved to hear there are alternatives.
 In a collaborative approach, all of the professionals involved, including the financial planner, also sign up to the agreement that the case will not go court.
-Everyone makes a real commitment to resolve matters amicably, by agreement and with respect for each other.

 What are the benefits of a solicitor and financial planner working together?

-What are the potential pitfalls of not working together?
+What are the risks of not working together?

 How Evelyn Partners can help you